DrSkippy/Data-Science-45min-Intros/kNN-101/README.md

 ### Optimize k
 A common question: Since k is an input, how do we choose the size of k?

 We can optimize k before we use kNN.
-This technique usually involves something like k-folds and testing various values of k, which let's us compare the mean error rates and choose "the best" k-value.
+This technique usually involves something like n-folds and testing various values of k, which let's us compare the mean error rates and choose "the best" k-value.

 An alternative approach: optimize k while we use kNN.
 What if we let k vary (for each unknown) depending on the distribution of distances?
 A simple application would be to calculate all distances and k to be the number of neighbors within 1 standard deviation from the mean distance.

-In summary, optimizing k is a great idea; I don't have a great answer for you, but many people seem to like k-folds cross validation [[reference paper](http://lshtc.iit.demokritos.gr/system/files/XiaogangHan.pdf)].
-I like the idea of letting k vary based on the relationship between the unknown datum and the labeled neighbors.
+In summary, optimizing k is a great idea.
+I don't have a great answer for you, but many people seem to like n-folds cross validation [[reference paper](http://lshtc.iit.demokritos.gr/system/files/XiaogangHan.pdf)].

 ### Distance calculation
+We can use euclidean distance:

+$ \text{distance = }
+    \sum \limits_{i=1}^{n}
+    \left(a_i - b_i \right)^2 $

+Alternatively, we could measure distance using something like using curved space.
+The scikit-learn package has [various options](http://scikit-learn.org/stable/modules/generated/sklearn.neighbors.DistanceMetric.html#sklearn.neighbors.DistanceMetric).

+(*add example code*)

-We can use euclidean distance or something differnt like using curved space.
-This choice is important as it directly orders the "nearness" of the neighbors.
+The method for compute distance is an important choice since it directly quantifies the values used in the logic to determine "nearness" of the neighbors.

-The main drawback to using kNN is that it can be rather huge memory suck.
+This computation can also be the source of major memory issues.
+If we can recognize those points "closer" to the unknown without computing and storing distances for the entire dataset, then we can drastically improve the performace of kNN.

 ### Label Logic
+Several questions can be considered while building the logic of labeling the unknown using kNN:
+- When a tie vote occors, which label should be selected?
+- Should those lables of *closer* nearest neighbors be weighted?
+- How should votes be counted?
+- Is the return value a confidence score for each label?

 A typical technique is to organize the k neariest neighbors labels as votes towards a certain label.
-The candidate with the most votes could win, but the label returned is entirely up to the author of the technique.
+The candidate with the most votes could win.

+However, the decision making behind the label returned is entirely up to the author of the technique.